Charanvir/README-Generator/README.md

 <img src="./assets/images/markdown.png" width="500"> <img src="./assets/images/product.png" width="500">

-The following is a link to a video which shows how the application is used.
+The following is a link to a video which shows how the application is used: [README.md Generator Walkthrough Video](https://vimeo.com/699325065)

 ## Contributing
 ***